This blog entry is part 1 in a series on the moral argument. The entries in the series:

 - Therefore, God exists.

-Before presenting the argument from ontological simplicity I’ll define some key terms.
-By an entity having authority I mean that the entity is the source of some obligation.
+Before presenting the argument from moral ontological simplicity I’ll define some key terms.
+By authority I mean being the source of some obligation.
 Moral properties (like moral wrongness) are objective in that they exist independently of human belief and perception of them.
 Morality is metaphysically necessary in the sense that its existence “couldn’t be otherwise.”
 If we let a possible world be a complete description of the way the world is or could be like, something like “kindness is a virtue” is metaphysically necessary in the sense that it holds in all possible worlds.
 Similarly, there is no possible world where “torturing infants just for fun” isn’t morally wrong.
 Moral ontology is the discipline that studies the foundations of morality (e.g. are moral properties like moral wrongness physical or nonphysical?).
 Thus an ontological explanation of morality is an explanation of how morality exists and what sort of reality it constitutes.

 Objective Moral Properties: Natural or Non-natural?

 What it means for moral properties to be non-natural varies between writers, but we can borrow philosopher Robert Adam’s description that it means moral properties “cannot be stated entirely in the language of physics, chemistry, biology, and human or animal psychology.”
+Similarly, natural facts are facts that are entirely in the language of psychology and the natural sciences, e.g. “the dog suffered a painful injury” is a natural fact.

 Either morality exists solely as part of the natural world (moral naturalism) or it exists to at least some degree as part of the non-natural realm (moral non-naturalism).
 One of these has to be true, because if morality exists neither as part of the natural realm nor as part of the non-natural realm, then it follows that morality does not exist as part of reality at all.
 If morality exists, some type of ontological explanation or other must be correct.